-When the Halt instruction is executed, the CPU enters a Halt state.
-Interrupt request or RESET will force the MSM80C86 out ot the Halt state.
+When a Halt instruction is executed, the CPU enters the Halt state.
+An interrupt request or RESET will force the MSM80C86A out of the Halt state.

-SYSTEM TIMING-MINIMUM MODE
+SYSTEM TIMING - MINIMUM MODE

 A bus cycle begins T1 with an ALE signal.
 The trailing edge of ALE is used to latch the address.
-From T1 to T4 the M/IO signal indicates a memory or I/O operation.
-From T2 to T4, the address data bus changes from the address bus to the data bus.
+From T1 to T4 the $M/\overline{10}$ signal indicates a memory or I/O operation.
+From T2 to T4, the address data bus changes the address bus to data bus.

-The read ( $\overline{RD}$ ), write ( $\overline{WR}$ ) and interrupt acknowledge ( $\overline{INTA}$ ) signal cause the addressed device to enable the data bus.
-These signals become active at the beginning of T2 and inactive at the beginning of T4.
+The read (\overline{RD}) , write (\overline{WR}) and interrupt acknowledge (\overline{INTA}) signals causes the addressed device to enable data bus.
+These signal becomes active at the beginning of T2 and inactive at the beginning of T4.